 The events space has seen events such as the Big Beach, the Big Screen and the Big Skate, and the Town Centre as a whole has hosted an 'Imagine Watford' Arts festival on a number of occasions.
 The council has adopted a Cultural Strategy to run from 2018 until 2025 which seeks to grow sustainable opportunities for creative enterprise, cultural provision, and participation for our local communities.
-The council is also working on a Town Centre Vision, which will build on the extension to the Atria Shopping centre and the associated improvement works to the High Street between Clarendon Road and Market Street.
+The council is also working on a Town Centre Vision, which will build on the extension to the INTU centre and the associated improvement works to the High Street between Clarendon Road and Market Street.
 This Statement of Licensing Policy will be used to help deliver the Town Centre Vision and accordingly may need to be reviewed before its expiry in 2023 as the Vision develops.

 This approach and initiatives above led to us being awarded Purple Flag accreditation for our management with our partners of our town centre night-time economy in September 2012.
 The Purple Flag accreditation was renewed in 2016, and again in 2018.
 The accreditation was due to be reconsidered in 2020, but was delayed due to the Covid-19 pandemic.
-The purple flag status was renewed most recently in 2022.